 A classic theme dinner party could be a lot of fun, especially when you set the scene for a historical time period.
 There are many options to choose from, but here is a list of dinner party ideas for memorable dinner-theme parties to get you started.
+Having a great party doesn’t mean you have to break the bank either, so it’s important to plan out a budget that fits your needs.
+Along with a budget, you need to determine a checklist of supplies needed to throw an awesome party.

 Dinner Party Ideas: Themes